python-control/python-control/doc/stochastic.rst

 .. _kalman-filter:

-Linear quadratic estimation (Kalman filter)
+Linear Quadratic Estimation (Kalman Filter)
 ===========================================

 A standard application of stochastic linear systems is the computation